fachwerk-dev/lib/docs/get-started/vitepress.md

 # Vitepress and Fachwerk

-There are several ways to get started with Vitepress and Fachwerk:
+There are several ways to get started with Vitepress and Fachwerk.

 ### Use Slackblitz